Transport and communications policy

 Transport and communications policy in the Government Programme

-The Programme of Prime Minister Antti Rinne’s Government builds a socially, economically and ecologically sustainable Finland.
-Of the six strategic themes in the Programme the responsibilities of the Ministry of Transport and Communications are particularly evident in the following: Dy-namic and thriving Finland and Carbon neutral Finland that protects biodiversity.
+The Programme of Prime Minister Sanna Marin’s Government builds a socially, economically and ecologically sustainable Finland.
+The Programme includes six strategic themes.
+The responsibilities of the Ministry of Transport and Communications are particularly evident in the following themes: Dynamic and thriving Finland and Carbon neutral Finland that protects biodiversity.

-The aims of the transport network development are low-emission transport and efficient transport infrastructure and communications and information exchange.
+The aims of the transport network development are efficient transport infrastructure, low-emission transport and efficient communications and information exchange.
+The role of ownership steering in state-owned companies in the transport sector will also be strengthened.

 In terms of the transport infrastructure network, it is time to adopt a more systematic approach to long-term planning and development.
 Accessibility must be ensured in all parts of the country.